 Florida is the nation’s most deadly state for pedestrians, according to a recent report by Smart Growth America.
-Florida claims seven of ten most dangerous metropolitan areas for pedestrians, including the cities of Orlando, Lakeland, and Tampa.
+Florida claims seven of the ten most dangerous metropolitan areas for pedestrians, including the cities of Orlando, Lakeland, and Tampa.
 The Orlando, Kissimmee, and Sanford areas were rated third most dangerous.
 The Lakeland and Winter Haven communities were rated sixth and Tampa, St. Pete and Clearwater were rated seventh.

 While many cities have adopted plans to help improve street safety, such as adding better lighting and beacon crossings, pedestrians can also follow these safety tips to help keep them safe.